Code-lab-web/express-api-starter/README.md

 @vitejs/plugin-react-swc uses SWC for Fast Refresh Expanding the ESLint configuration
 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the TS template for information on how to integrate TypeScript and typescript-eslint in your project.

+Install dependencies with npm install, then start the server by running npm run dev